COMPORTA is a tiny little village on Portugal’s Tróia peninsula.

 Seems like the perfect combination, right?
 That’s what I thought!

 Any now and then, I need a time off away from everything to relax, recharge the batteries and get some inspiration.
-I knew this weekend would have to be it.
 So the question was:

 Where to find the perfect beach getaway in Portugal?